How to extend system partition on Windows Server 2008 (R2)?

 Windows built-in Disk Management

-Command prompt is too difficult for most people, especially for personal computer users.
+Command prompt is too difficult for most of people, especially for personal computer users.
 So Microsoft adds new Shrink Volume and Extend Volume functions under Disk Management to resize partitions (see how).

 Neither diskpart nor Disk Management can help you extend the system partition by shrinking data drives, because the free space shrunk from the data drive (such as D:) is not behind system C drive, so the Extend Volume feature is greyed out and disabled.
 The only option to extend system volume with Windows tool is deleting the adjacent data drive.